UPDATED NOVEMBER 12, 2020

 Most people think of parsley as a garnish.
 I am guilty of that too.
-This herb can add a lovely fresh flavour to any beef dish.
+This herb can add a lovely fresh flavor to any beef dish.
 It has a vibrant, aromatic flavor with a slightly lemony aroma.

-You should add parsley towards the end of the cooking as heat can destroy the flavour.
+You should add parsley towards the end of the cooking as heat can destroy the flavor.

 If you fancy Korean cuisine, try this recipe – Parsley Peppercorn Beef Patties from Beyond Kimchee.

 I love basil on almost everything.
 Simply toss onto green salad, soup or pasta and cooking any meat dishes.

-Basil is a good herb to pair with beef because of its peppery and slightly minty flavour.
+Basil is a good herb to pair with beef because of its peppery and slightly minty flavor.
 It gives a nice savory taste with a hint of minty coolness.

 Similar to parsley, make sure to add basil last to retain its delicate flavor.
 Normally, I will only add basil upon turning off the heat.
 Give it a few turns and dish out.

 A Thai food lover will surely love pad kra pao gai (Thai Basil Chicken).
 Using beef is just as tasty if not better.
 Follow this Thai Basil Beef recipe from The Woks of Life.

 Oregano is the herb of choice when it comes to cooking Mediterranean beef dishes.
 It is earthy and strong to hold its own flavor easily.

 Try this Slow Cooker Mediterranean Beef from Mom to Mom Nutrition.
 This dish uses oregano and basil, and the tender beef will fall apart easily in your mouth.

-When buying your meat, do you believe in knowing where it is from?
+When buying your meat, is it important to you in knowing where it is from?
 Wouldn’t you want to know how was it raised?

 There is a difference between grass-fed beef and grain-fed.
 On top of that, grass-fed beef may NOT be grass-finished.